Earle Herrera

 Earle Herrera (23 April 1949 – 19 December 2021) was a Venezuelan journalist and politician.

+Career

 He was elected to the 2017 Constituent National Assembly.
-On 4 September, Herrera, the president of a Constituency commission, resigned, alleging sectarianism during the election of the commission presidents, which he did not agree with.
+On 4 September, Herrera, the president of a Constituency commission, resigned, alleging sectarianism during the election of the commission presidents, with which he did not agree.

 Herrera died on 19 December 2021, at the age of 72.